-- The inflammation that occurs in the body after repeated exposure to a food allergy/intolerance/sensitivity and the harm that phthalates cause to your system aren’t particularly linked to anovulation.
+- The inflammation that occurs in the body after repeated exposure to a food allergy/intolerance/sensitivity and the harm that insulin spikes and phthalates from processing can cause to your system aren’t particularly linked to anovulation.
 They are linked to lowered egg and sperm health, implantation problems, early miscarriage, and chemical pregnancies.

 “But,” you say, “How do I know if I have a lactose or casein sensitivity or allergy?”